asusanyamshah/cancer_prediction_cnn/README.md

 # Cancer Prediction Using Neural Network

+## How to Use
+You need to have python installed in your system.
+Download this using the site ```https://www.python.org/downloads/``` Make sure you are in the directory of this repository

+1. Install the requirements: Do this using the command ```pip3 install -r requirements.txt```
+2. Run the script.py file using the command ```python3 script.py```
+3. Enter the path of the image
+4. Get the output

 ## About the Dataset

 The dataset includes breast ultrasound images.
 There are two types of images, one having cancer, and another without cancer.
 All the images have been split into training data and testing data.
 Training data will be used to train the model, and the testing data to test the model.